akshitaganu/akshitaganu/README.md

 <br>

-##About Me
+## About Me

 <div>

-* I am a Data Science Enthusiast with MSc degree in Data Science Ans Big Data Analytics, Passionate about solving real-world problems through data.
+* I am a Data Science Enthusiast with MSc degree in Data Science And Big Data Analytics, Passionate about solving real-world problems through data.

 * I am skilled in `SQL`, `machine learning`, and `python`, with a proven track record of delivering actionable insights through data analysis.
-My hands-on experience in data visualization allows me to effectively translate large amounts of data and information into compelling visualizations for technical and non-technical stakeholders.
+My hands-on experience in data visualization with tools like `Tableau` and `Power BI` allows me to effectively translate large amounts of data and information into compelling visualizations for technical and non-technical stakeholders.

 * I've worked on a variety of projects that involve `predictive modeling`, `image classification`, and `data-driven decision-making`.
 When I'm not working, you can find me learning about new technologies, exploring nature, and reading novels.